FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Description: Full name of the author
 - __affiliation__
   - Type: string
-  - Description: Organisation the author is affiliated with
+  - Description: Organization the author is affiliated with
 - __email__
   - Type: string
   - Description: Contact e-mail address of the author